How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 You’ll want to do a competitor analysis to see how your competition performs online.
 You can even use competitor analysis tools to help you see where your competition currently succeeds online.
 It can help you determine which strategies you’ll need to budget to drive success.

-You can use a competitor analysis tool like Mailcharts to analyze competitor email campaigns and get ideas for your own campaigns or Social Mention to monitor what people say about competitors on social.
+You can use a competitor analysis tool like CompetitorSpyFX to analyze competitor campaigns and get ideas for your own campaigns or use social media monitoring tools to keep track of what people say about competitors on social.

 5. Get an idea of what strategies you want to use